magenta-aps/havneafgifter/README.md

 ## Running the app

-You can run the app by running `docker-compose up`
+You can run the app by running `docker compose up`

 ## Interacting with the app